cdoremus/javascript-sandbox/src/express_routing/Readme.md

-# Routing using the Express Library and TypeScript#
+# Routing using the Express Library and TypeScript
-This folder holds TypeScript code demoing how to do routing with the NodeExpress library.
+This folder holds TypeScript code demoing how to do routing with the Node [Express](https://expressjs.com/) library.

 Install dependencies using the `yarn` or `npm install` commands.